 If you love to get up close with native wildlife, head to Stingray City, an area off the northern coast of Grand Cayman.
 After a quick boat ride, you’ll arrive at the sandbars of Stingray City, which are a frequent feeding ground for the island’s resident stingrays.

-Snorkel or stand around the three-feet deep water and watch stingrays glide around the shallow surface.
+Add this to your adventure bucket list and you’ll have the opportunity to snorkel or stand around the three-feet deep water and watch stingrays glide around the shallow surface.
 And don’t worry, these marine animals are friendly and used to having people nearby.
 Even so, guides always provide safety briefings before you jump in the water to make sure it’s a safe experience for guests and stingrays, alike.

 Kayak on Mendenhall Lake, Alaska